protonyx/labtronyx/docs/intro.rst

 -----------------

 When a driver is loaded for an instrument, additional methods are made available.
-For documentation on the available methods, see :doc:`Supported Instruments <instruments/index>` for the desired driver.
+For documentation on the available methods, see :doc:`Supported Instruments <instruments>` for the desired driver.
 It is also possible to send commands directly to the instrument using the :doc:`Resource API <api/resources>` for the interface where the instrument is connected.